bryant-willoughby/WilloughbyST495/README.md

 # ST 495: Advanced Computing for Statistical Methods

-I completed a final project for ST 495: Advanced Computing for Statistical Methods.
+I completed a final project for ST 495.
 I was assigned project instructions with two major goals (a) conducting a simulation study and (b) implementing a bootstrapping approach.

 Please take a look at the ST_495_Final_Project.pdf for a description of my analysis.